nunofachada/cf4ocl/docs/userguide.md

 and getting object information, are essentially of internal use by other _cf4ocl_ classes.
-This functionality is also available to client code which requires a more advanced integration with _cf4ocl_, as explained in the @ref ug_advanced "advanced" section.
+This functionality is also available to client code which requires a more advanced integration with _cf4ocl_, as explained in the @ref ug_cclwrapper "advanced" section.

 Several OpenCL objects, namely `cl_platform_id`, `cl_context` and `cl_program`, have a direct relationship with a set of `cl_device_id` objects.
 In order to map this relationship, _cf4ocl_ provides the
-::CCLDevContainer class, which is an intermediate class between the
+::CCLDevContainer* class, which is an intermediate class between the
-::CCLWrapper parent class and the ::CCLPlatform, ::CCLContext and
+::CCLWrapper* parent class and the ::CCLPlatform*, ::CCLContext* and
-::CCLProgram wrappers.
-The ::CCLDevContainer class implements functionality for managing a set of ::CCLDevice* wrapper instances, and provides three abstract methods for accessing the associated set of
+::CCLProgram* wrappers.
+The ::CCLDevContainer* class implements functionality for managing a set of ::CCLDevice* wrapper instances.
-::CCLDevice* wrappers, namely:

-* ::ccl_dev_container_get_all_devices(): get all ::CCLDevice* wrappers
-in device container object.
-* ::ccl_dev_container_get_device(): get ::CCLDevice* wrapper at given index.
-* ::ccl_dev_container_get_num_devices(): return number of devices in device container object.

-Client code should use the respective wrapper implementations.
-For example, for the ::CCLContext class, client code should use the
+This functionality is exposed to client code through concrete wrapper methods.
+For example, the ::CCLContext* class provides the
 ::ccl_context_get_all_devices(), ::ccl_context_get_device() and
-::ccl_context_get_num_devices() functions.
+::ccl_context_get_num_devices() methods for this purpose.

 ### Platform module {#ug_platform}